iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="modifymonitoreditems"></a>
 # **ModifyMonitoredItems**
-> ModifyMonitoredItemsResponseMessage ModifyMonitoredItems (ModifyMonitoredItemsRequestMessage? modifyMonitoredItemsRequestMessage = null)
+> ModifyMonitoredItemsResponse ModifyMonitoredItems (ModifyMonitoredItemsRequest? modifyMonitoredItemsRequest = null)